 Staying here though means you will be charged extra as it is steeper here, there are no tents available here and of course, this area lacks any water.

-Location of Kibo Crater campsite
+Location of Crater Camp on Kilimanjaro

 The area on which the Kibo crater campsite sits is pretty much an alpine desert filled with snow ice and zero plant life and almost zero animals too.